R0NC0L4/TurtlebotConveyor/README.md

 >
 >    8.3 Communication Circuit - TTL Communication

-Now you can use the example code of the OpenCR libraries by going to: "File" -> "Examples" -> "OpenCR" -> "Etc" -> "usb_to_dxl".
+Now it's possible to use the example code of the OpenCR libraries by going to: "File" -> "Examples" -> "OpenCR" -> "Etc" -> "usb_to_dxl".
 This script allows the OpenCR to communicate with the configuration software.

 <img src="img\00.png" title="" alt="00.png" data-align="center">

 Install [Dynamixel Wizard 2.0](https://emanual.robotis.com/docs/en/software/dynamixel/dynamixel_wizard2/) configuration software.

-Repeat this for each motor you have:
+We'll repeat this for each motor  we have:

 - Plug one motor into the OpenCR board